ChaudhariUtkarsh/ChaudhariUtkarsh-Project_FORESIGHT_Demand_Inventory_Intelligence/README.md

 The pipeline is designed to ingest the four raw extracts and generate an analysis-ready processed dataset.

-This matches the Zidio D1 requirement for a reproducible pipeline that ingests all four extracts and performs coded cleaning and integration.

 ---

 # 7. Weekly Demand Forecasting